ardaku/stick/README.md

  - Not game-specific, doesn't depend on a "standard gamepad" model (which doesn't work due to the variety of controllers in existence) - therefore can also be used in robotics, control centers, advanced flight simulations, etc.
+ - Support more gamepads/joysticks than gilrs, and (WIP) unified support across platforms.

 ### Platform Support
 - Linux